hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 reported to the Execution layer for further observation and, if required, action (such as canceling rewards for stakers to that node).

-Pre-consensus branching detection and remediation can happen quickly, but to _prove_ a node is a DRB, the check will have to happen in the Hashgraph module.
+Pre-consensus branch detection and remediation can happen quickly, but to _prove_ a node is a DRB, the check will have to happen in the Hashgraph module.
 When determining to take system-wide action, only the actually proven bad behavior post-consensus should be used.